 Coniston

 What do you need but a walk to the beach?
-Right next to Monk Coniston car park is a quiet bay that is simply stunning in the Autumn.
-Right at the tip of Coniston Water is Monk Coniston and the reason for making this an Autumnal visit is because of the colours you’ll see through the season.
-The panoramic views are fantastic whether you stand on the jetty just a five minute walk through the trees, or a still bay of water that can be seen from the car park.
+Right next to Monk Coniston car park is a quiet bay that is simply stunning in the autumn.
+At the tip of Coniston Water lies Monk Coniston, where you’ll see beautiful autumn colors through the season.
+The panoramic Lake District views are fantastic whether you stand on the jetty—just a five-minute walk through the trees—or by the still bay visible from the car park.

 Claife Viewing Station